 - for mild or intermittent pain

-- other than the 12 micrograms/hour patch if you have never had opioid analgesics for pain relief.
+- at a starting dose greater than 25 micrograms/hour if you have never had opioid analgesics for pain relief.

 Do not use FENPATCH if the packaging is torn or shows signs of tampering.
 Do not use FENPATCH beyond the expiry date (month and year) printed on the pack.